 The Science Education Club members who love research, gardening, bees, and education, create products for sale from the UNCP Garden & Apiary such as honey, honey goat-milk soap, beeswax lotion and candles, and honey sticks.
 For anyone interested in the Science Education Club, please contact Dr. Rita Hagevik (email@example.com) or Dr. Kaitlin Campbell (firstname.lastname@example.org).

-We have research internships to study plants, bees, pollen, flowers, birds, horticulture, and honey if you are interested.
+We have research internships to study agriculture, horticulture, bees, pollen, and flowers.
 Most of these internships are in the summer.
 For additional information on summer internships and research, contact the following faculty members: Dr. Bryan Sales, horticulture and plant science; Dr. Martin Farley, palynology; Dr. Rita Hagevik, GIS and STEM Education; and Dr. Kaitlin Campbell, bees, pollinators, and insects.
 Summer research from 2019 were presented during the annual PURC symposium.

 Middle and high students can learn about pollinator ecology, the outdoors, STEM careers, and do their own scientific research through the Kids in the Garden Program.
-For an application and more information, click here.
 There is a bee outreach booth that is taken to community events to educate others about bees and pollinators.
 To request the Campus Garden & Apiary team to participate in your outreach event by way of the bee outreach booth, please contact Rita Hagevik (email@example.com) or Kaitlin Campbell (firstname.lastname@example.org).
 Schools or school systems that would like to be involved in the UNCP Campus Garden & Apiary project or perhaps would like to come for a field trip to see the Garden & Apiary can contact us for more information.

 For a downloadable garden poster, click on the link below.